Decision Advantage

 The industrialization of influence

-The future challenge isn't merely cyber attack.
-The future challenge is influence at machine speed.
+The challenge isn’t merely cyber attack.
+It’s influence at machine speed.

 Historically, influence operations were constrained by human scale.
 Artificial intelligence, recommendation systems, synthetic media, algorithmic influence, autonomous agents, and adaptive persuasion systems are changing that equation.